Vistlip: Influence

-The vocalist Tomo said that in his sixth grade days he listened to L'Arc~en~Ciel a lot and it was the band that impulsionated him to become a vocalist and then in the first grade he discovered DIR EN GREY and decided to jump into the Visual Kei scene.
-He has demonstrated interest in the GazettE too and some JPop artists and groups like AKB48 and ARASHI.
+The vocalist Tomo said that in his sixth grade days he listened to L'Arc-en-Ciel a lot and it was the band that impulsionated him to become a vocalist and then in the first grade he discovered Dir En Grey and decided to jump into the visual kei scene.
+He has demonstrated interest in The Gazette too and some J-pop artists and groups like AKB48 and Arashi.
 He also like some westerns bands like Linkin Park, Limp Bizkit and Slipknot.

 The guitarist Yuh said that he got in rock music through Lenny Kravitz.
-He also quoted Japanese bands that influenced him like X Japan, L'Arc~en~Ciel, LUNA SEA, GLAY and SIAM SHADE.
+He also quoted Japanese bands that influenced him like X Japan, L'Arc-en-Ciel, Luna Sea, Glay and Siam Shade.
 Yuh was into classical music from a young age, starting with the violin to cello to guitar.

-The guitarist Umi said that hide and LUNA SEA are the first Visual Kei artists he encountered.
+The guitarist Umi said that hide and Luna Sea are the first visual kei artists he encountered.
 He said Rouage's major second single "Insomnia" and Laputa's major first single "硝子の肖像(Garasu no Shouzou)" got him into Visual Kei and started playing in a band.
-Like Tomo he also likes DIR EN GREY too and it's easy to notice their influence in most of his looks as he is the member who wears the darkest and heaviest makeup most of the time.
-He also likes MUCC, deadman and cali≠gari.
-He said that ACIDMAN and Limp Bizkit made him interested in other genres than the usual Visual Kei.
+Like Tomo he also likes Dir En Grey too and it's easy to notice their influence in most of his looks as he is the member who wears the darkest and heaviest makeup most of the time.
+He also likes Mucc, deadman and Cali Gari.
+He said that Acidman and Limp Bizkit made him interested in other genres than the usual Visual Kei.

-The bassist Rui is notable influenced by L'Arc~en~Ciel and hyde, he is a devoted fan.
-He also likes the GazettE.
+The bassist Rui is notable influenced by L'Arc-en-Ciel and Hyde, he is a devoted fan.
+He also likes The Gazette.
 Some years ago he also talked about My Chemical Romance.